AviatorDB4/bamazon/README.md

  Ordering "*10*" of item "*4*" pic:
  ![alt text](https://github.com/AviatorDB4/bamazon/blob/master/images/Screen%20Shot%202018-10-16%20at%2012.40.35%20AM.png)

-### Confirming order if enough of choosen item is in stock
- In stock success pic:

 ### If the customer's order can not be completed prompt the user to enter a valid input
  Invalid item_id pic:
 ![alt text](https://github.com/AviatorDB4/bamazon/blob/master/images/Screen%20Shot%202018-10-16%20at%2012.41.25%20AM.png)